Submitted by: Mary Marlowe Leverette (Columbia, SC)

 - Punch down dough and then with oily hands, for dough into 24 balls.

-- Grease a muffin tin.
+- Grease two muffin tins.

 - Place each ball of dough in a muffin cup.